ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode30](images/xchaincode30.png)

-In your VSCode Explorer Blockchain workspace panel, you will see the following folder with its contents added:
+In your VSCode Explorer Blockchain workspace panel, you will see the following `cp-magnetocorp-contract-javascript` folder with its contents added:

 ![VSCode-xchaincode31](images/xchaincode31.png)

-Now you are ready to make changes and test them quickly by working in Hyperledger Fabric development mode in conjunction with the VSCode Debugger.
+Now you are ready to make updates to the smart contract and test them quickly by working in Hyperledger Fabric development mode in conjunction with the VSCode Debugger.

 # Debug Smart Contract in Development Mode